nasa-petal/bidara-deep-chat/README.md

 ```

 ### Known issues
-- if key is not saved in url or localStorage, a new assistant will be created even if one already exists. https://github.com/OvidijusParsiunas/deep-chat/issues/110
 - deep-chat speechToText: submit command word is sent in message on safari and chrome on iOS.

 - deep-chat textToSpeech: doesn't read messages aloud on safari or chrome on iOS.